SPSS » Analysis with SPSS » Testing for Normality

 Normality Screenshot

-Published with written permission from SPSS Inc, an IBM Company.
+Published with written permission from SPSS Statistics, IBM Corporation.

 The above table presents the results from two well-known tests of normality, namely the Kolmogorov-Smirnov Test and the Shapiro-Wilk Test.
-We Shapiro-Wilk Test is more appropriate for small sample sizes (< 50 samples) but can also handle sample sizes as large as 2000.
+The Shapiro-Wilk Test is more appropriate for small sample sizes (< 50 samples), but can also handle sample sizes as large as 2000.
 For this reason, we will use the Shapiro-Wilk test as our numerical means of assessing normality.

 We can see from the above table that for the "Beginner", "Intermediate" and "Advanced" Course Group the dependent variable, "Time", was normally distributed.
 How do we know this?
-If the Sig. value of the Shapiro-Wilk Test is greater the 0.05 then the data is normal.
-If it is below 0.05 then the data significantly deviate from a normal distribution.
+If the Sig. value of the Shapiro-Wilk Test is greater than 0.05, the data is normal.
+If it is below 0.05, the data significantly deviate from a normal distribution.

 Normal Q-Q Plot

-In order to determine normality graphically we can use the output of a normal Q-Q Plot.
-If the data are normally distributed then the data points will be close to the diagonal line.
-If the data points stray from the line in an obvious non-linear fashion then the data are not normally distributed.
-As we can see from the normal Q-Q plot below the data is normally distributed.
-If you at all unsure of being able to correctly interpret the graph then rely on the numerical methods instead as it can take a fair bit of experience to correctly judge the normality of data based on plots.
+In order to determine normality graphically, we can use the output of a normal Q-Q Plot.
+If the data are normally distributed, the data points will be close to the diagonal line.
+If the data points stray from the line in an obvious non-linear fashion, the data are not normally distributed.
+As we can see from the normal Q-Q plot below, the data is normally distributed.
+If you are at all unsure of being able to correctly interpret the graph, rely on the numerical methods instead because it can take a fair bit of experience to correctly judge the normality of data based on plots.

 Normality Screenshot

-Published with written permission from SPSS Inc, an IBM Company.
+Published with written permission from SPSS Statistics, IBM Corporation.